Print Edition - 2017-05-21 | News

 Rally to demand end to VAW in public places

-Around 300 youths marched the Kathmandu streets calling for an end to violence against women (VAW) and children on Saturday morning.
+May 21, 2017-Around 300 youths marched the Kathmandu streets calling for an end to violence against women (VAW) and children on Saturday morning.

 Youth Advocacy Nepal (YAN), Nepal Mahila Ekata Samaj (NMES) and National Woman Rights Forum among others organised the rally to highlight the risk of violence women and children face, particularly in public places.